MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 * The `entities` property in every configuration file is required.
 * Only the top-level configuration file `runtime` setting is used.
 * Child-level configuration files can also identify child files.
-* Configuration file can be placed in subfolders as desired.
+* Configuration files can be placed in subfolders as desired.
-* Entities names across configuration files must be unique.
+* Entity names must be unique across all configuration files.
 * Relationships across configuration files is not supported.

+**Known issues**

+* Currently, multiple data sources is only supported in GraphQL.
+* Currently, child configuration files do not support environment variables.

 #### Examples